 Spanish Orange Marmalade

-You will need bitter oranges, often labeled Seville oranges, for this recipe.
+Spanish Orange Marmalade - You will need bitter oranges, often labelled Seville oranges, for this recipe.
 Allow plenty of time to prepare the marmalade, as the fruit must soak overnight.
+Seville oranges are available in the winter through early spring.

 Peel all the oranges and the lemon and cut the peels into fine julienne.
 Halve the fruits and remove the seeds.
 Place the seeds in a small bowl, cover with the hot water, and let stand for 24 hours.
 Cut each citrus half into quarters, place them in a large bowl, add the cold water, and let stand for 24 hours.